okamumu/zip4win/README.md

 ## How to install

-Copy Zip4Win in Services directory to Services directory on Library.
+Double-click Zip4Win in Services directory.

 ## Usage